Sofoniasabebe/python-challenge/README.md

 * The total number of votes each candidate won

 * The winner of the election based on popular vote

+To do the necessary calculations and find the above values, lists and dictionaries to track candidate names and vote counts were defined.
+While the list stored the names of the candidates, the dictionary stored names of candidates along with their corresponding votes.
+For the winning candidate and winning count tracker, a variable with an empty string which was later  used to store the name of the winning candidate was created.

 The final script allowed the automation of the process of analyzing election data by cunting votes, calculating the peercentages of votes per candidate, and determining the winner of the election.